g41nxe/11ty-matthew-freed-pottery-web/src/views/about.md

   - We toyed with the idea, but neither of us was into the long distance relationship thing at the time.
 We were young and not terribly interested in long-term commitments.
   - I moved to Vancouver in 1998 and have since made it my home.
-It is here that I have gotten reacquainted, with pottery.
+It is here that I have gotten reacquainted with pottery.
 We were casually seeing each other for a few years while I continued to work as a marketer.
   - I kept pottery as a hobby but soon came to a realization that it was a passion that I wanted as a central fixture in my life.
 It was time to make a lifetime